Maltese traditions: the Christmas crib

 Imbuljuta tal-Qastan

-While no Christmas in Malta would be complete without meandering amongst these elaborate displays, the small island is also home to a number of other offbeat traditions that travellers should do their best to discover.
+While no Christmas in Malta would be complete without meandering amongst these elaborate displays, the small island is also home to several other offbeat traditions that travellers should do their best to discover.
 On Christmas Eve, for instance, a sweet “soup” of chocolate, chestnuts, and orange peel known as Imbuljuta tal-Qastan is enjoyed after the Midnight Mass.
 The Christmas Eve procession that takes to Malta’s streets — with a life-sized baby Jesus — is another colourful local tradition, while the Maltese “Sermon of the Child” sees pint-sized speakers address those attending Midnight Mass.
 But among these Maltese traditions, few are as ancient and beloved as the Christmas crib.
 Keep an eye out if you’re visiting during the advent — it shouldn’t be long before you spot one.

 Inquisitor’s Palace